 I always seem to end up here after my first initial search, and I have come to really like some of their features on the site.
 After your search results come up, they have space where they predict future prices for the flights you’re looking at and tell you either to purchase right away or to track the prices.
 They also have a compare feature where you can do one search and compare five to six booking sites all at once.

 This is great for people who like booking their flights, hotels, and other rentals together, or if they want to ensure they have a secure website for booking.
-I really like how their flights are rated based off of past passengers, so you sort of know what you’re paying for when browsing through your search results and you can make sure you don’t end up on an awful flight because no one wants that.
+I really like how their flights are rated based on past passengers, so you sort of know what you’re paying for when browsing through your search results and you can make sure you don’t end up on an awful flight because no one wants that.
 I have heard a lot about people getting screwed through Expedia, so be mindful of that, but millions book through them each year.

 So this isn’t an actual booking site, but you can find cheap routes through this system and then find them through the airline or a travel agent.
 You’re able to search exact days or select your month of departure and it will find the cheapest date for you, then you can select your inbound flight, etc..
 This one is a little inconvenient since you have to book through something else, but if you’re looking for cheap days, airlines, or months to fly out, then this is a great tool.